vibhashdhar/vibhashdhar/README.md

 - 👋 Hi, I’m @vibhashdhar
 - 👀 I’m interested in Data & BI
-- 🌱 I’m currently learning Neural Networks using Pythin and TensorFlow
+- 🌱 I’m currently learning Neural Networks using Python and TensorFlow
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me dharvo@mail.uc.edu